precice/precice.github.io/pages/docs/installation/installation-special-systems.md

 #### Notes on deal.II

-A variety of dependencies build on the library `METIS`, which requires an installation of `LAPACK`.
-In order to use `LAPACK` you can load the module `libflame`.
-Assuming that the preCICE modules above are loaded, you can install deal.II as usual (metis will already be loaded due to a dependency of PETSc).
-Additional dependecies such as TRILINOS are available through the package manager and can be loaded as well.
+`METIS` is preinstalled and can be loaded via the module system.
+In case that the preCICE modules above are loaded, `METIS` will already be loaded as a dependency of PETSc.
+However, in order to install deal.II with `METIS` support, you additionally need to enable a support for `LAPACK` (`DEAL_II_WITH_LAPACK=ON`) in the deal.II installation.
+In order to use `LAPACK` on Hawk, you can load the module `libflame`.

+Additional dependencies of deal.II, such as `TRILINOS`, are available through module system and can be loaded accordingly.
+You can get obtain the a full list of preinstalled software on Hawk using the command `module avail`.

 #### Notes on OpenFOAM